Olivia’s Hunt - Ch 3

 “Yes, honey.
 She’s gone,” he whispered.

-Sobs heaved my chest and dad shifted us so he could cradle me in his lap.
+Sobs heaved my chest and Dad shifted us so he could cradle me in his lap.
 We cried together for a long time, whispering encouragement to each other when one of us would be overwhelmed by tears.
 Hours passed and the room brightened as the morning sun streamed through the windows.

 “Two days?”
 I scrubbed my face with the heels of my hands.
 “I was out that long?”
 My brain registered what he said and my brow furrowed.
 “Who is we?”

-He caught my hands and smiled faintly.
 The look in his eyes was unreadable.
 “Why don’t you go shower and change?
 We’ll talk about it when you’re cleaned up.”

 I slid my legs to the floor and groaned, feeling every ache and scrape from my tumble.
 “A hot shower sounds fantastic.”

 Fully intending to rise and head to my room, I found my gaze traveling the room.
 Everything looked exactly the same.
-The wide room was sectioned off by layers of red, orange, and purple silk fabric edged with sparking bead work and soft tassels.
-Mom loved the cozy and rich style of a bohemian interior, and her layers of color and texture were everywhere.
+The wide sitting room was sectioned off by layers of red, orange, and purple silk fabric edged with sparking bead work and soft tassels.
+Mom loved the cozy, rich style of a bohemian interior, and her layers of color and texture were everywhere.
 As I looked around, I could almost feel her presence in the house.
 But she wasn’t here.
 She wasn’t ever going to be here again.

-Helpless, I turned to where dad sat watching me.
+Helpless, I turned to where Dad sat watching me.
 He brushed the hair away from my face.
 “She loves us very much.
 It won’t be easy, but with the Creator’s help we will get through this.
 I promise.”
 His palm lingered on my cheek before he kissed my forehead and stood.
 “Go take a shower.
 You’ll feel better.”

 I nodded and pushed to my feet, swaying a moment before making my way into my bedroom and attached bathroom.
-My room was bursting with just as much color as the rest of the house, but minus the layers of hanging fabric.
-A simple beaded red curtain draped over the one window and a patchwork quilt covered the mattress and box spring on the floor below it.
-The rough hewn dresser was covered in pictures and trinkets from our family trips, and the memories flooded me as I tenderly touched each framed image of the three of us.
-Neatly laid in front of them were my personal Chaplets.
-Each length of signature Arctos white leather was heavily adorned with precious gems, delicate pendants, charms, and bits of stone, wood, or bone collected throughout my life, marking the passage of each major milestone.
+My room burst with just as much color as the rest of the house, though minus the layers of hanging fabric.
+A simple red beaded curtain draped over the one window and a patchwork quilt covered the mattress and box spring on the floor below it.
+The rough hewn dresser was covered in framed pictures and trinkets from our family trips.
+Memories from each one flooded me as I tenderly touched a framed image of the three of us.

-Our family is broken, Lord.
-Why did you let this happen?
-Tears I didn’t think I had anymore of coasted silently down my cheeks as I let mom’s smooth grey beads slip between my fingers.
+Tears I didn’t think I had anymore of coasted silently down my cheeks as I let Mom’s smooth grey beads slip between my fingers.
 All the prayers I had prayed for her, all the times I’d raged at the Creator for the rules she forced me to obey, all the times I’d begged the Creator to bless her with another child…none of the prayers made any sense anymore.

 Dad’s white stones mixed with hers.
 Every four, then every two, then every other, until his were all alone.
 I twisted dad’s stones, letting his grief of loosing his mate blend with my loss of a mother.

-She had taught me the mixture of stones along the Chaplet represented the way a mated pair grows closer over time.
+She taught me the mixture of stones along the Chaplet represented the way a mated pair grew closer over time.
 The gradual mixing of color along the length of leather acknowledged the blending of two lives while the sections of pure individual stone served to remind us we are still distinct individuals even when we are mated.

 But what I most desperately needed was her guidance in choosing my mate.
 I giggled through my tears, remembering how often we laughed at the way humans portrayed supernatural creatures like us.
 We would shake our heads and mock the way authors loved to give us powers and abilities like incredible strength, speed, or mind reading capabilities.
 None of those are accurate.
-We may be stronger or faster than average humans, but none of us are power lifters or NFL linebackers.
+We may be stronger or faster than average humans, but none of us were power lifters or NFL linebackers.

-The one persistent trait that frustrated mom the most is the notion we all somehow instantly know our mate when we meet them.
+The one persistent trait that frustrated Mom the most is the notion we all somehow instantly know our mate when we meet them.
 I loved to read books where the hero and his mate took one look at each other and they just knew, but she always cautioned me to be realistic.

 “Falling in love is no different for us than anyone else.
 There is no such thing as insta-love.
 Some of us might experience that kind of attraction at first sight, but not many.
 Certainly no more often than they do.”
 She would place the family Chaplet in my hands, over and over clarifying the truth illustrated by the beads in my hands.
 “The tumbling of the rough beads of childhood with those of our mates reminds us that it is only as we journey through life’s tumbles and struggles that we smooth the edges from each other.”
 Mom always laughed after that.
-“Your dad and I are still chipping at each other.”
+“Your Dad and I are still chipping at each other.”

-“Oh, mom.”
+“Oh, Mom.”
 I gripped the Chaplet so hard the beads creaked in my hand.
 “How am I going to do this without you?”
 The sharp edge of a stone pressed into a cut on my palm, but I squeezed harder.

 'Olivia’s Hunt' is unpublished and unedited.
 These stories may or may not be complete and may end on a cliffhanger.
 All works are the sole property of Michelle Bolanger and published through Risen Fiction.
 Copyright 2025 Michelle Bolanger.
 All rights reserved.
 No portion of this work may be copied or reproduced without written consent from the author.